The Truth About Influencer Fraud: How to Figure Out if a Social Media Influencer is Buying Followers

-In this digital age, social media influence is one of the most effective resources to which marketers have access.
-Whether you're a the most popular girl in school, an international celebrity, a Fortune 500 company, or the local mom and pop shop, the size of your social media following says something about your trustworthiness and your relevance.
+Whether you're the most popular girl in school, an international celebrity, a Fortune 500 company, or the local mom and pop shop, the size of your social media following says something about your trustworthiness and your relevance.
+But many brands and marketers are finding out that the sizable audiences of social media influencers who have fake followers don't necessarily convert.

-Thanks to a recent expose by the New York Times, the issues of fake followers and automated bots have been a hot topic in the marketing world recently, and with good reason.
+Thanks to a recent expose by the New York Times, the issue of fake followers and automated bots has been a hot topic in the world of social media marketing in recent months

 Fake followers are accounts created by a company or individual that do not belong to a real, individual human being.
 They're dummy accounts, usually created by companies that then sell these "fake followers" to individuals to help boost their follower count.